 Study these important terms before listening to the episode:

 • Наддніпрянщина – “The land above Dnipro” – the territory on either side of the middle course of the Dnieper River.
-The term appeared soon after the partitions of Poland when Ukraine as a former territory of the Polish-Lithuanian Commonwealth became divided between the Russian Empire and Austrian Empire and was referred to the Russian controlled Ukraine.
+The term appeared soon after the partition of Poland when Ukraine, as a former territory of the Polish-Lithuanian Commonwealth, became divided between the Russian Empire and the Austrian Empire and was referred to as Russian-controlled Ukraine.

 • Російська імперія – The Russian Empire – was an empire that existed across Eurasia from 1721, following the end of the Great Northern War, until the Republic was proclaimed by the Provisional Government that took power after the February Revolution of 1917.